Victor Amateur Radio Association

 The K-896681 image orthicon camera is an improved version of the PH-548/AXT-2A.
 Using the same 2P21, the internal power supply, deflection, video amplifier, and blanking circuits were improved.
 A lens shutter was added, like the PH-522/AXT-2 iconoscope camera.

 Contract date April 1945.

 After the war, the AXT-2 camera was modified for use in observation and telemetry applications.
 One such application was on the jet-propelled Bell YP-59B aircraft.
 Two cameras were connected to a relay unit feeding a single transmitter.
 The guidance aircraft could remotely switch from a display of the instrument panel to the horizon.

 The set is the AN/AXT-3.
 Equipment is the PH-565/AXT-3 camera with flood light package, PH-569/AXT-3 camera, T-61A/AXT-2 transmitter, AT-126/AP stub antenna, AS-425/U & AS-426/U yagi antenna, and RE-26/AXT-3 relay unit.
 The rest of the components are the AXT-2.

 Contract date 1945 to about 1954.

 MIMO is an acronym for Miniature Image Orthicon.
 During the war, advances in tube miniaturization made project MIMO possible.
 The project entailed the use of a medium-angle guided bomb-type missile called ROC, with television guidance.
-The system was to consist of a small cylindrical camera unit placed in the nose of the missile, a small transmitter, power supply and a dipole antenna.
-The complete system weighed 50 pounds, and had a power of eight watts in the 264 to 372 mc range.
+The system consisted of a small cylindrical camera unit placed in the nose of the missile, a small transmitter, power supply, and a dipole antenna.
+The complete system weighed 50 pounds, and had a power of eight watts in the 264 to 372 MHz range.
 The designation is the AN/AXT-7.